JML-Sites/service/contact.md

   - **Lawn Care** I have operated many lawn mowers for many years and have much experience with electric string trimmers and 50cc bladed jungle shredders!

 What is your hourly rate?
 > Depends on the difficulty/intensity of the job.
-For example, if it is a complex construction job involving lots of heavy lifting, the rate would be higher than fixing computer problems.
+For example, if it is a complex construction job involving lots of heavy lifting, the rate would be higher than a job fixing minor computer problems.

 Could you work for a lower rate?
 > Sure!
-I am offering a lower rate to the elderly and the skilled who are willing to educate me with the following skills:
+I am offering a lower rate the skilled who are willing to educate me with the following skills:
 > - **Metal Working**, welding, forging, or casting
 > - **Diesel Engine Mechancics**, topics like diesel maintence and repair
 > - **Goat Husbundry**, taking care of goats, such as hoof clipping and milking
 > - **Structual Framing**, designing and building structally sound buildings
+> I am also offering lower rates to the elderly.

 What hours are you willing to work?
 > I am willing to work a portion of time in between 8:00 AM to 6:00PM, Monday through Saturday.